This wasn’t supposed to happen.

 Meanwhile, the Democratic Congressional Campaign Committee has put $266,000 into the race, pumping up the Medicare message, and the newly formed outside Democratic group House Majority PAC has bought ads.
 Labor has also been working heavily on behalf of Hochul.

-This article appears in the May 24, 2011, edition of National Journal Daily.
+This article appears in the May 24, 2011 edition of NJ Daily.